Pantip Plaza: The Pantip Lifestyle Hub, Chiang Mai

-In Chiang Mai, Pantip Plaza is on the corner of Chang Klan Road (Night Bazaar) and Sri Donchai Road.
+In Chiang Mai, The Pantip Lifestyle Hub is on the corner of Chang Klan Road (Night Bazaar) and Sri Donchai Road.
 It also has a food court.

 In popular culture

 Pantip Plaza is featured in a hit song by Loso, "Pantip", which has a hook chorus, "Ja mai pai Pantip" ("จะไม่ไปพันธุ์ทิพย์" - "(I) will not go to Pantip") and is about a man dating a woman and taking her shopping at Centralworld, MBK Center, and Siam Square, but he refuses to take her to Pantip Plaza because his ex-girlfriend works there.
 It is used in many governments' advertising campaigns to promote anti-infringement issues in Thailand.